ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     ]
 ~~~

-The requested access is the sum of all elements of the array, including both objects and
+The requested access is the union of all elements of the array, including both objects and
 reference strings.

 \[\[ [See issue #36](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/36) \]\]